Last Modified: November 18, 2014

 b.
 Admissions made by a Party or other participant in the course of the proceedings,

 c.
-Proposals made or views expressed by the Judge, or
+Proposals made or views expressed by the Arbitrator, or

 d.
 The fact that a Party had or had not indicated a willingness to accept a proposal for settlement.

-The Judge will be impartial and independent and will perform his or her duties with diligence and in good faith, and will be subject to disqualification by eQuibbly for:
+The Arbitrator will be impartial and independent and will perform his or her duties with diligence and in good faith, and will be subject to disqualification by eQuibbly for:

 a.
 Partiality or lack of independence;